At Ruston Paving, nothing is more important than the safety of our employees and those we interact with while we are on the job.

 The goal of safety reporting is to promote a sense of accountability within the workforce and to document safety concerns while organizing and establishing a plan of action to improve the overall safety program.
 The following are some of the tools that we utilize.

 - Safety Audits – Completed by all safety committee members once a week.
-These can be used to audit an area, vehicles and equipment or even an entire jobsite.
+These can be used to audit an area, vehicles, and equipment, or even an entire job site.

 - Safety Response – Utilizing our proprietary mobile application, employees are able to raise awareness that triggers an immediate response to safety concerns throughout our organization.